 Cloud Technology Partners, the leader in transforming businesses through cloud solutions, today closed a $9.1 million Series B financing round led by Oak Investment Partners and the Pritzker Group.
 The funding will be used to rapidly scale Cloud Technology Partners' sales, marketing and delivery capabilities.

 When I talk about Drupal, information technology and the weather all in the same breath, I'm known to be very enthusiastic and opinionated in such discussions.
 I can't help myself.
 I'm biased toward Drupal as it is one of my favorite content management systems.
 I'm also a former meteorologist working in information technology for a very large organization that is heavily involved with the weather.
 Needless to say, a year or two ago when I heard that The Weather Channel started using Drupal to meet the needs of it's customers and meteorologists, it caught my attention.
 I think the use of Drupal is a win-win for everyone around and given my background, I wish my own employer had adopted a similar solution.
-If for no other reason, it would have given me a chance to work with one of the hottest open source content management systems on the planet.
+I think organizations miss out on a lot when they don't utilize open source or even proprietary systems in favor of an in-house CMS.

 Should small business owners be jumping into the realm of cloud computing?
 More than likely your small business can benefit from one or more of the cloud services.
 Cloud computing provides the resources and flexibility small business owners need to build a business and compete in a highly competitive market.
 Still, jumping in without thinking strategically about the steps your business will take could lead to wasted resources, so read on for the basics you need to know.